 Dog Sledding and Aurora Borealis Tour

-After the husky sledding experience, which lasted around 30 minutes, we ended up at the lavvu (Sami-style dwelling, similar to a Native American tipi) to warm up around the fire and enjoy a delicious seafood stew dinner to warm up with!
-Vegetarian options are also available.
+After the husky sledding experience, which lasted around 30 minutes, we ended up at the lavvu (Sami-style dwelling, similar to a Native American tipi).

 Whale Watching and Overnight Aurora Camp